Responsible Citizens + Accountable leaders = Prosperous Nation

 The simple logic is – If I find a 1000 rupee note on the street (oh lucky me), I am sure I will misuse it either by drinking or by giving a party to friends or just misplace it.
 But if it takes me a full day to get that thousand rupee note, I am sure I am going to think what I need to spend that on.
 You just become ‘wise’ with that money.

 There is a beggar, no matter how much money you give its just no sufficient for him.
 Well, money is never sufficient to anyone, is it?
 He will always live a beggar life.
+I am sure some beggar earn more than those hardworking coolies.

 Continue reading Why poor countries never develop?